-Only two days ago, in Brussels, President Bush answered the arms reduction initiatives by Mr. Gorbachev by making some dramatic proposals of his own, calling for the reduction of U.S. troops in Europe, for the lowering of the level of tanks, artillery, planes and other conventional weaponry - and to do all this sooner tha Mr. Gorbachev suggested.
+Only two days ago, in Brussels, President Bush answered the arms reduction initiatives by Mr. Gorbachev by making some dramatic proposals of his own, for the lowering of the level of tanks, artillery, planes and other conventional weaponry -and to do all this sooner that Mr. Gorbachev suggested.